-- Gowns and suits: FDA-approved gowns offer varying levels of protection against different risks.
+- Gowns and suits: approved gowns offer varying levels of protection against different risks.
 Gowns should fully cover the wearer’s torso from neck to knees and their arms to the end of their wrists, fastening at the back of the neck and waist.
 Isolation suits provide suitable protection for all four levels of risk and come in one-pieces or two-pieces.

 - Hair caps: Hair caps prevent hair from contaminating a sterile work area or susceptible surfaces.

 - Face shields and eye protection: For a face shield to be effective, it must limit exposure to aerosols and other bodily fluids.
 Face shields should fit without fogging and impacting the wearer’s vision.
 If the wearer uses prescription glasses, they may need protective goggles instead.
 Healthcare providers should be able to comfortably wear face shields and other eye protection for extended periods.

 - Respirators: Respirators should fit snug to the face and below the chin.
 Secure the respirator straps at the crown of the head and base of the neck.
 The flexible band should fit flush to the nose bridge.

 - Face Masks: Face masks with ties should be secured at the crown of the head and base of the neck.
 Face masks with loops should hook appropriately around the ears.